 Now everyone knows "some pervert" stole Saeki's uniform, and Kasuga is dying with shame and guilt.
 Furthermore, the weird, creepy, and friendless girl of the class, Nakamura, saw him take the uniform.
 Instead of revealing it was him, she recognizes his kindred deviant spirit and uses her knowledge to take control of his life.
 Will it be possible for Kasuga to get closer to Saeki, despite Nakamura's meddling and his dark secret?
 What exactly does Nakamura intend to do with him?

-Aku no Hana was published in English as The Flowers of Evil by Vertical Inc. from May 8, 2012 to October 14, 2014 and has been published in Spanish as Las Flores del Mal by Norma Editorial since September 26, 2014 and was published in Italian as I Fiori del Male - Aku no Hana by Panini Comics under the Planet Manga imprint from November 9, 2013 to February 7, 2015.
+Aku no Hana was published in English as The Flowers of Evil by Vertical Inc. from May 8, 2012 to October 14, 2014 and has been published in Spanish as Las Flores del Mal by Norma Editorial since September 26, 2014 and was published in Italian as I Fiori del Male - Aku no Hana by Panini Comics under the Planet Manga imprint from November 9, 2013 to February 7, 2015 and has been published in French as Les Fleurs Du Mal by ki-oon since January 12, 2017.

 Let me start this review off with a miniature literature lecture.
 Charles Baudelaire was a crazy French poet who was an aspiring lawyer but decided to drop it all and become the archetypal struggling artist.
 He borrowed money extensively and spent them on booze and whores.
 Of course, he burnt out and died from overdrinking alcohol but he left behind a grand literary legacy.
 His poetry was vulgar, decadent and entirely brilliant, inspiring a movement called the Symbolist movement.